Card-Forge/forge/CONTRIBUTING.md

 - Go to the project location on your machine.
 Run Maven to download all dependencies and build a snapshot.
 Example for Windows & Linux: `mvn -U -B clean -P windows-linux install`

+## IntelliJ

+IntelliJ is the recommended IDE for Forge development.
+Quick start guide for [setting up the Forge project within IntelliJ](https://github.com/Card-Forge/forge/wiki/IntelliJ-setup).

 ## Eclipse

 Eclipse includes Maven integration so a separate install is not necessary.
 For other IDEs, your mileage may vary.
+At this time, Eclipse is not the recommended IDE for Forge development.

 ### Project Setup